 Newey defiant in STAUNCH FIA criticism

-Outgoing Red Bull chief technical officer Adrian Newey has issued an impassioned response to the FIA's unveiling of the 2026 technical regulations, which could suggest the 65-year-old is set to remain in the sport.
+Departing Red Bull chief Adrian Newey has criticised the proposed set of technical regulations from the FIA which are set to arrive in 2026.

-It was announced in May that Newey would leave Red Bull - for whom he has overseen design since 2006 - in the first quarter of 2025.
+It was announced in May that Newey would leave Red Bull after 18 years together, overseeing seven championship winning machines.

-F1 Headlines: Ferrari launch championship CHALLENGE as FIA reveal MASSIVE rule changes

-READ MORE: Sainz 'signs contract' with next F1 team after legal approval
+READ MORE: F1 legend wants qualifying BAN despite thrilling Canada GP session

-His next destination is yet to be revealed, though there have been persistent links to other Formula 1 teams, predominantly with Ferrari but also Aston Martin and Williams.
+His next destination is yet to be revealed, though there have been persistent links to other F1 teams, predominantly with Ferrari but also Aston Martin and Williams.

-Newey could, of course, depart the sport altogether, though his detailed thoughts on the newly unveiled 2026 F1 regulations suggest he still feels he has a role to play in the paddock.
+Newey could, of course, depart the sport altogether, though his detailed thoughts on the newly unveiled 2026 Formula 1 regulations suggest he still feels he has a role to play in the paddock.

 Where will Newey be for the 2026 regulations?

-Newey will not be playing any further part in progress Red Bull are making on their 2026 car, having been stripped of his access to data and designs ahead of his departure.
+Newey will not be playing any further part in any progress Red Bull have already made on their 2026 car, having been stripped of his access to data and designs ahead of his departure.

 However, at another team, he could play a part in the new regulations, which aim to improve sustainability and promote better racing via a host of changes.

-Reacting to what he describes as another "generational change", Newey told Motorsport Magazine: “We know the rough principles of what the FIA is trying to achieve, which was initially a desire for a 50-50 combustion engine-electric mix.
+Reacting to what he describes as another "generational change", Newey said: “We know the rough principles of what the FIA is trying to achieve, which was initially a desire for a 50-50 combustion engine-electric mix.

 "Whether that’s a good direction or not, it’s probably best I don’t comment.
 There is a drive to make the cars a bit lighter but the reality is it’s a heavy power unit, so there is only so far you can go.